cycy96/Checklist/README.md

 # Checklist App
 Checklist — a useful App for organizing and managing tasks.
-A checklist is a simple and effective way to ensure that important steps are not overlooked.
+A checklist is a simple and effective way to ensure that important tasks are not overlooked.
 Whether it's for personal use or professional projects, a checklist can be a valuable asset in managing tasks effectively.

 ![Ipad (1)](https://github.com/cycy96/Checklist/assets/127811480/233953f5-123f-449e-b5c8-cb2a53e926c1)